linode/apl-docs/docs/get-started/labs/labs-prerequisites.md

 ## Prerequisites

-1. APL installed with DNS.
+1. DNS is configured.
 See [here](get-started/installation/overview.md).

 2. The following applications are enabled: